Malone is in our blood

 John Milburn ’07, ’13 is perhaps Malone’s only alumnus who can say that he attended college with his wife… and his daughter… and his son.

-In that timespan, he’s earned both his bachelor’s and master’s degrees in nursing science – while completing three tours of duty as a medic sergeant in Iraq.
+In that timespan, he earned both his bachelor’s and master’s degrees in nursing science – while completing three tours of duty as a medic sergeant in Iraq.

-John’s wife, Christine ’07 and ‘09, a nurse practitioner at Dover Phila Family Medicine, fought cancer the summer between finishing her bachelor’s degree and starting her master’s.
+John’s wife, Christine ’07 and ‘09, a nurse practitioner at Union Physician Services Central, fought cancer the summer between finishing her bachelor’s degree and starting her master’s.
 His daughter, Richelle Richardson ’08, and ’11 got married two weeks into Richelle’s BSN program, and had a daughter while finishing each of her degrees.
 John II ’11 and ’13, celebrated the birth of his son, John III during his BSN program in 2009.

-“You might say Malone is in our blood,” says John I with a chuckle.
+“You might say Malone is in our blood,” said John I with a chuckle.
 “We’ve been through a lot, but we’ve really enjoyed going through the program together.”

-Richelle claims that she and her father were the best study partners.
+Richelle claimed that she and her father were the best study partners.

-Father and son are the most recent graduates – they received their master’s degrees last August.
+Father and son were the most recent graduates – they received their master’s degrees in August of 2013.

-“Both the nursing degree completion program and the MSN are really a ‘working person’s program,’” says John II, an RN at Mercy Hospital in their critical care unit.
+“Both the nursing degree completion program and the MSN are really a ‘working person’s program,’” said John II, a former RN at Mercy Hospital in their critical care unit.
 “We’ve really liked being able to take one class at a time, and feel like we’ve been prepared really well.
 When I talk to employers who find out I earned my degrees from Malone, they want to hire me.”

 Richelle enjoyed both programs, but especially her MSN.